 Click here for forms and other information available from the Tax Assessor's office.

 Barrington Revaluation Procedures and Standards Report (revised 5/16/14).
 The latest version of the report is available for review.
 View the pdf on-line or, for a paper copy, stop by the Assessor's Office during office hours.

-AD HOC EXEMPTION COMMITTEE MEETING for future meetings, please view the Upcoming Calender on the home page of the Town website.
+For future meetings, please view the Upcoming Calendar on the home page of the Town website.